keptn/keptn.github.io/content/docs/0.7.x/troubleshooting/index.md

    ```console
    kubectl run -i --restart=Never --rm test-${RANDOM} --image=alpine:3.11 -- sh -c "nslookup keptn.sh"
    ```
-   If at any point it returns an `ERRFAIL` or similar, that would be your problem.
-If it returns `NXDOMAIN`, it's fine.
+   * If a nameserver returns `NXDOMAIN` or `Non-authoritative answer`, everything is fine.

-   To fix this, update the hosts `/etc/resolv.conf` together with your administrators.
+   * If at any point a nameserver returns an `ERRFAIL`, `SERVFAIL` or similar, update the hosts `/etc/resolv.conf` file (together with your administrator) and try again.

 * Overwrite the DNS config `ndots` to `ndots:1` [in all deployment manifests](https://pracucci.com/kubernetes-dns-resolution-ndots-options-and-why-it-may-affect-application-performances.html).

 </p></details>